aau-claaudia/ailab-docs/docs/additional-guides/download-images-from-ngc.md

     on a compute node.
     - `mem`: a Slurm command that allows you allocate memory to your process, in this case 40GB of memory.
-A higher amount of memory than the default is needed specifically for this TensorFlow container.
-Please see [Download memory consuming containers](/additional-guides/download-memory-consuming-containers/) page for a better way to avoid excessive memory requirements.
+A higher amount of memory than the default is needed specifically for this TensorFlow image.
+Please see [Download memory consuming images](/additional-guides/download-memory-consuming-images/) page for a better way to avoid excessive memory requirements.
-    - `singularity pull`: the Singularity command which downloads a specified container.
+    - `singularity pull`: the Singularity command which downloads a specified image.
     - `docker://nvcr.io/nvidia/tensorflow:24.03-tf2-py3`: this part of the
-    command itself consists of two parts. `docker://` tells Singularity that we are downloading a Docker container and Singularity automatically converts this to a Singularity container upon download. `nvcr.io/nvidia/tensorflow:24.03-tf2-py3` is container
+    command itself consists of two parts. `docker://` tells Singularity that we are downloading a Docker image and Singularity automatically converts this to a Singularity image upon download. `nvcr.io/nvidia/tensorflow:24.03-tf2-py3` is image
-    label copied from the NGC webpage which identifies the particular container and version that we want.
+    label copied from the NGC webpage which identifies the particular image and version that we want.

 Once the `singularity pull` command has completed, you should have a file called `tensorflow_24.03-tf2-py3.sif` in your user directory (use